Helao Shityuwete: Return to Namibia

 Shityuwete returned to Namibia in 1989 upon the establishment of the Constituent Assembly, which wrote the Namibian Constitution.
 His family joined him on 16 March 1990, five days before Namibia's official independence on 21 March 1990.
 After independence, he was hired to help found the Ministry of Labour as Deputy Director of Human Resources, where he worked with future ambassador Ponhele ya France as well as Katrina Itula.
 He worked in the Labour Ministry until retirement in 1996.
 Their son, Freddy, was born in 1991.
 In 2008, Shityuwete was diagnosed with lymphoma and had successful surgery to remove the cancer in neighboring South Africa.
 In early 2010, he also suffered a stroke which left him unable to speak English, though he later recovered the ability to speak it through the help of a language therapist.
 He continued very active after his retirement, including in Namibia-Angola friendship and being Director of the Namibian Former Robben Island Political Prisoners Trust.

+Death

+Shityuwete died at his home on 29 August 2026, at the age of 92.